TheRealMentor/AlgoAnimations/README.md

 d a 4
 ```

-* Each edge is added in new line.
-You just need to enter the start vertex, end vertex and weights in each line to determine the edge.
 * This will create a new graph with following edges: ***ab, bc, cd, da*** with weights: ***1, 2, 3, 4*** respectively.